k77torpedo/ForgeAndUnity/README.md

 # How to ...?
 ## Create a NetworkScene
 Every `NetworkScene` is created from a `NetworkSceneTemplate`.
-Creating a `NetworkSceneTemplate` during runtime is very easy and straight-forward as seen below:
+Creating a `NetworkSceneTemplate` during runtime is very easy and straight-forward as shown below:
 ```
 // Create the connection-information for the NetworkScene
 NetworkSceneManagerSetting setting = new NetworkSceneManagerSetting();